ioanadavid99/automated-coffee-grinder/README.md

 - [x] get two NodeMCUs communicating wirelessly using Wi-Fi
 - [x] interface an Arduino Uno with an HX711 amplifier to communicate with a kitchen scale
 - [x] interface Arduino Uno with NodeMCU as master/slave using I2C communication protocols
-  - [ ] get the NodeMCU to issue an interrupt to the Arduino so the Arduino can go into deep sleep to save power
+  - [x] get the NodeMCU to issue an interrupt to the Arduino when it needs the Arduino to do things - allows the Arduino to go into deep sleep to save power
   - [ ] integrate the scale functionality
 - [ ] interface two NodeMCUs as the client/server to add IoT functionality
   - [ ] test sleep modes to see how interrupts work wirelessly and to save power